-3.6.1 - Extension activities carried out in the neighbourhood sensitising students to social issues for their holistic development, and the impact thereof during the year to be committed to the development of local community and rural people, understand our culture and tradition exemplified in rural areas and to fulfill the basic and immediate requirements of the local community on a priority basis.NCC, NSS, Youth Red Cross Society (YRC), Red Ribbon Club, Rotaract Club college organize extension activities for the local community and the rural population.
+3.6.1 - Extension activities carried out in the neighbourhood sensitising students to social issues for their holistic development, and the impact thereof during the year

+Each department of the college organizes extension activities in the local community and in the nearby villages in order to identify the needs of the local community and the villages and find out a scientific solution for the issues, utilize their skills to identify the scope for the application of their academic knowledge, to be committed to the development of local community and rural people, understand our culture and tradition exemplified in rural areas and to fulfill the basic and immediate requirements of the local community on a priority basis.NCC, NSS, Youth Red Cross Society (YRC), Red Ribbon Club, Rotaract Club college organize extension activities for the local community and the rural population.
 During the Pandemic situation, the students of the Botany Department spread awareness on COVID -19, and educated the public on the use of sanitizer and masks in the neighborhood.Centre for women empowerment of the college organized various skill development training in telemarketing, retail sales, and customer relationship.
 Centre for women empowerment cell also addresses gender issues.
 An international symposium was conducted on women Empowerment - issues and challenges